MANIDEEP007/SSPART/README.md

 # SSPART

-This repository has files done as a part of intern for SSPART Company.
+This repository has files done as a part of intern for SSPART Organization.